 A number of cities have begun addressing this problem with innovative programs.
 In the 2013 Mayors Challenge, Bloomberg Philanthropies awarded the grand prize and a $5 million grant to the city of Providence, R.I., for an innovative plan to reduce this word gap.
 In May, four years after the competition, Bloomberg released preliminary results of the program.

-Providence faces challenges that are common across larger urban areas.
+Though a small city with fewer than 200,000 residents, Providence faces challenges that are common across larger urban areas.
 In 2013, when the city won the Mayors Challenge, 85 percent of Providence Public School District students were eligible for free or reduced-price lunch, and only 66 percent of students graduated high school in four years.
 Barely 30 percent of students entering kindergarten demonstrated benchmark early literacy skills.
 To the extent that Providence is successful in minimizing the word gap, its efforts could be informative for cities across the United States.

 Providence’s program–titled Providence Talks–relied on a recording device called a “word pedometer” to monitor and improve spoken word counts in low-income homes.
 The program originally paired families with in-home coaches to analyze the data from the pedometer, and as the program scaled up to its peak of more than 1,300 toddlers, Providence Talks adopted other structures as well.
 For example, the family playgroup model facilitated conversations between parents about child development and strategies to increase engagement with children, while the leader analyzed each family’s recordings with the adults before or afterwards.
 Every visit, in the home or to a playgroup, included a free book for families to keep.